funny-bytes/sequelize-simple-cache/README.md

 ### Limit

-This cache meant as a simple in-memory read cache for a very limited amount of data.
+This cache is meant as a simple in-memory read cache for a very limited amount of data.
 So, you should be able to control the size of the cache.
 ```javascript
 const cache = new SequelizeSimpleCache({